 Again: such systems will be able to add, but also replace.
 In a recent collaboration with Maybelline, Ripert's team created an Instagram filter that digitally erases the user's eyebrows and allows them to "draw" new ones with products such as brow pastels from the US cosmetics company.
 In this case, not only the final result is shown, but also gives an idea of how intuitive the use of the product is.

 The goal is to create a real narrative.
-For NYX, at Halloween Poplar created a "haunted house”That allows users to meet horror-style characters and virtually try on their makeup.
+For NYX, Poplar created a "haunted house"virtual" that allows users to meet horror-style characters and virtually try on their makeup.

 Yes, ok, it's a lot of fun and interactive, but do people buy?